-Bear in mind that these are very sweet, in fact it is the sugar that holds the whole thing together.
+Bear in mind that dominican dulce de leche en tabla (milk fudge squares) are very sweet, in fact it is the sugar that holds the whole thing together.

-- Remove from the heat and pour into a greased square mold.
+- Remove from the mold and cut into 6 squares.